-As part of this evaluation, the beneficiaries, contractors, subcontractors, or other parties and participants involved in the implementation and execution of CDBG-DR Housing programs should compare applicant and beneficiary demographic data with the demographic data of the project's service area.
-If significant variations exist, the subrecipient or contractor should consult with the CDBG-DR FCLS via fairhousing@vivienda.pr.gov in order to share findings and gather input on strategies to adjust the marketing plan for future projects and activities.
+As part of theis evaluation, the beneficiaries, contractors, subcontractors, or other parties and participants involved in the implementation and execution of a CDBG-DR/MIT Housing program should compare the demographic data between ef-applicant and beneficiary, and demographic data with the demographic data of the project's service area.
+If significant variations exist, the subrecipient or contractor should consult with the CDBG-DR/MIT FCSM via fairhousing@vivienda.pr.gov in order to share findings and gather input on strategies to adjust the marketing plan for future projects and activities.